 History of Japanese Buddhism

 Buddhism arrived in Japan sometime in the 6th century through China and Korea along the Silk Road, an ancient network of trade routes.
 Shinto, an indigenous faith of Japan, predates the arrival of Buddhism, and is said to have evolved from ancient nature-worshiping religions.
 Buddhism helped shape and evolve Shinto, though most Japanese would be hard-pressed to call themselves devotees of either faith, and visit both Buddhist temples and Shinto shrines.

-Zen is arguably the most well known school of Buddhism in Japan, and aspects of Japanese culture are either greatly influenced by, or direct expressions of Zen.
+Zen is a well known school of Buddhism in Japan, and aspects of Japanese culture are either greatly influenced by, or direct expressions of Zen.
 Japanese Gardens, tea ceremonies , and even martial arts can trace their roots back to Zen.

 Zen Buddhism is the practice of meditation to reach self-realization and enlightenment.
 Those who practice Zen don't rely on powerful deities, but instead are guided by their teacher along their spiritual journey.

 Meditation has many health benefits.
 Studies show it helps cope with depression and anxiety, reduce stress, improve sleep, and in some cases, even treat chronic pain.
 If you're interested in learning about Zen Buddhism and how to meditate, zazen, a famous Japanese meditation technique, is a great place to start.
 Its focus is on deep thought and contemplation, and it serves as the foundation of Zen meditation.